claudioalfonso/LocAR/README.md

 -------

 If you are having issues, please let us know.
-We have a mailing list located at: hare.science@gmail.com
+You can contact me at: hare.science@gmail.com